kubernetes/website/content/en/docs/concepts/policy/pid-limiting.md

 such as `32768`.
 Consider raising the value of `/proc/sys/kernel/pid_max`.
 {{< /note >}}

-You can configure a kubelet to limit the number of PIDs a given pod can consume.
+You can configure a kubelet to limit the number of PIDs a given Pod can consume.
-For example, if your node's host OS is set to use a maximum of `262144` PIDs and expect to host less than `250` pods, one can give each pod a budget of `1000` PIDs to prevent using up that node's overall number of available PIDs.
+For example, if your node's host OS is set to use a maximum of `262144` PIDs and expect to host less than `250` Pods, one can give each Pod a budget of `1000` PIDs to prevent using up that node's overall number of available PIDs.
 If the admin wants to overcommit PIDs similar to CPU or memory, they may do so as well with some additional risks.
-Either way, a single pod will not be able to bring the whole machine down.
+Either way, a single Pod will not be able to bring the whole machine down.
 This kind of resource limiting helps to prevent simple fork bombs from affecting operation of an entire cluster.

-Per-pod PID limiting allows administrators to protect one pod from another, but does not ensure that all Pods scheduled onto that host are unable to impact the node overall.
+Per-Pod PID limiting allows administrators to protect one Pod from another, but does not ensure that all Pods scheduled onto that host are unable to impact the node overall.
 Per-Pod limiting also does not protect the node agents themselves from PID exhaustion.